Aviralharsh7/Backend-Medium-BloggingSite/README.md

-# Backend of a Blogging Site
+# Backend of a Social Media Blogging platform

 *using Express.js and MongoDB*

 ## Functionalities

 - Implemented the Model-View-Controller (MVC) architecture
+- Favourite articles
+- Follow author of articles
+- Comments on each article

+- Server requests secured using CORS middleware
 - Authentication service using JSON Web Token (JWT) for secure access to user data and for CRUD operations on article data.
 - Integrated Optional JWT for accessing article.
-- Sign up and login API
-    - hashing of password using bcrypt
+- Sign up and login API (hashing of password using bcrypt)
-- Server requests secured using CORS middleware

 - Paginated feed of articles
     - Integrated slugify for CRUD operations on articles as event listener “save”
-- Favourite articles
-- Follow author of articles
-- Comments on each article

 ## Project Tree